Ozzie Albies Player Props: Braves vs. Tigers

 Tigers Pitching Rankings

-- The Tigers rank 20th in baseball in home runs given up (78 total, 1.2 per game).
+- The Tigers rank 19th in baseball in home runs surrendered (78 total, 1.2 per game).

-- Olson (0-1) starts for the Tigers, his second of the season.
+- The Tigers are sending Olson (0-1) to make his second start of the season.

-- The righty last appeared in relief on Thursday, when he tossed five innings against the Philadelphia Phillies, allowing one earned run while giving up three hits.
+- In his last appearance -- in relief on Thursday -- the righty threw five innings against the Philadelphia Phillies, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.